FlavScents AInsights Entry for Ethyl Hexanoate (CAS: 123-66-0)

 3. Natural Occurrence & Formation

-Ethyl hexanoate naturally occurs in various fruits, including apples, bananas, and pineapples.
-It is formed through enzymatic esterification processes in fruits, where hexanoic acid reacts with ethanol.
-This compound is often used to enhance the "natural flavor" designation in products due to its presence in nature.
+Ethyl hexanoate naturally occurs in various fruits, including apples, pineapples, and strawberries.
+It is formed through enzymatic esterification processes in these fruits, where hexanoic acid reacts with ethanol.
+This compound is often used to enhance the "natural flavor" designation in products due to its presence in nature and its ability to mimic the aroma of fresh fruits.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs